STRIDES/NIHCloudLabAzure/notebooks/GenAI/embedding_demos/readme.md

 + [Executing via VsCode](#executing_via_vscode)

 ### Executing via Azure VM <a name="executing_via_azure_vm"></a>
-If you are in the NIH environment Streamlit's native behavior expects to run applications locally on port 8501, which isn't possible when executing this demo from Azure VM.
+If you are in the NIH environment, Streamlit's native behavior expects to run applications locally on port 8501, which isn't possible when executing this demo from Azure VM.

-Inorder to connect to the streamlit you must change the **port to 3389**.
-This is an approved port and will ensure that you can access and interact with the Streamlit application without needing to run from your local machine.
+In order to connect to the Streamlit you must change the **port to 3389**.
+This is an approved port and will ensure that you can access and interact with the Streamlit application without needing to run it from your local machine.

 **Phase 1 - Create a .env file:**